 The beneficiaries must notify the Régie of any change in their family situation in order to receive the amounts to which they are entitled.

-- Since the calculation of the child assistance payment takes into account the total family income reported to Revenu Québec, an income tax declaration must be filed each year, even if one or both spouses had no income.
+- Since the calculation of the child assistance payment takes into account the total family income reported to Revenu Québec, an income tax return must be filed each year, even if one or both spouses have no income to report.